PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 ### Flight / Transition Mode Switch

-In QGroundControl assign a switch of your remote to channel AUX1 during the RC calibration step.
+In QGroundControl assign a switch of your remote to the transition function during the RC calibration step or by setting [RC_MAP_TRANS_SW](../advanced_config/parameter_reference.md#RC_MAP_TRANS_SW).
 This allows you to switch between the multicopter- and fixed wing mode.
 The switch in the off-position means that you are flying in multicopter mode.